The Commission uses a dual accounting system that includes:

 By the end of March every year each Commission Directorate-General must produce an activity report for the previous financial year which includes:

-The annual activity reports are examined by the Commissioners in their assessment of the Commission's financial situation.
-They also look at the internal auditors annual report and the documents on the operation of the internal control systems.
-They then prepare a summary called a 'synthesis report' detailing actions to be taken to correct any weaknesses identified.
+The annual activity reports are examined by the responsible Commissioners in their assessment of the implementation of the EU budget.
+They also look at the internal auditor's annual report and the documents on the operation of the internal control systems.
+The information contained in the annual activity reports is consolidated at Commission level in the Annual Management and Performance Report.

-This report is sent to the Parliament and Council, and is one of the main documents used by the European Court of Auditors to prepare its annual statement of assurance, which evaluates the EUs management of its resources.
+This report forms part of the Integrated Financial Reporting Package together with the consolidated annual accounts and the report on the follow-up to the discharge.
+It is sent to the Parliament and Council, and is one of the main documents used by the European Court of Auditors to prepare its annual statement of assurance, which evaluates the EUs management of its resources.

 The annual financial report reviews the way the budget has been spent and the results on the ground.